What is family therapy?

 What is the family therapist’s role?

 As with individual therapy, family therapy will be more successful when everyone involved is committed to the process.
-Even though we might discuss challenging situations or emotional conflict during our sessions, it’s part of the process of identifying solutions and tackling issues.
-We will always keep in mind that therapy benefits the whole family.
+Counselling can involve emotional conflict, but it’s part of the process of identifying solutions.

 What to do next